ETH1101 - SECTION 7: ANALYSIS OF THE SCENARIOS

 The clinician's responsibilities - to the client and to the profession - make it a poor ethical choice to profit from this insider information.
 This will be supported in most codes by statutes concerned with exploiting clients for financial or personal advantage, and with dual relationships.

-The selection of the correct ethical decision in this scenario is relatively easy.
+The selection of the correct ethical decision in this scenario is relatively easy in this first scenario.
 The solution must still be assessed for possible negative consequences, but this should be handled in a relatively straightforward way.

 Jim P. is a licensed clinician, specializing in work with adolescents who have Attention Deficit Disorder.
 He works in a small town where there are few clinical professionals and therefore few treatment options.
 He receives a call from Rhonda M., who is requesting services for her oldest son.
 Several minutes into the conversation, Jim realizes that his own son is in the same school class as is Rhonda's younger son.
 He also realizes that he has served as a sports coach for Rhonda's younger son, and has met Rhonda numerous times in that capacity.
 Are there any ethical concerns with Jim providing services to this family?
 Upon what principles related to ethics in counseling do you base your opinion?
 What options does Jim have to find the best ethical solution for this scenario?